thorade/HelmholtzMedia/README.md

 I am planning to submit this library to the Modelica 2012 conference.

 ### Status
-So far, the fluids n-Butane, R134a, Isobutane and Isopentane are implemented (but not fully validated)
+So far, the fluids n-Butane, R134a, Isobutane, Isopentane and Ethanol are implemented (but not fully validated)

 ### ToDo
 * Improve `BaseProperties` (should independentVariables be used here?)